JosselinTD/promise-exercise-one/README.md

 # Exercise template - javascript
-This document aims to explain concisely how content is created on Coderpower.
+This document provides a concise explanation of how content is created on Coderpower.
 It should also help developers understand the processes behind the scenes of the coderpower platform to evaluate code submissions.

 ## How it works
 ### Concepts